 “It’s been a really long time coming,” said Merrill Ross, a Wunderlich Securities Inc. analyst who covers real estate investment trusts that could be participants.

-Fannie Mae and Freddie Mac (FMCC) have been backed by the U.S. after being seized in 2008 following the housing collapse.
+Fannie Mae and Freddie Mac (FMCC:US) have been backed by the U.S. after being seized in 2008 following the housing collapse.
 While the FHFA said in an Oct.
 26 statement the companies won’t require any support after this year in most scenarios, they’ve received $137 billion of aid to help the recovery.

 “The taxpayer is directly on the hook for nine out of every 10 loans getting made,” Michael Heid, president of Wells Fargo & Co.’s home-loan unit said at the Mortgage Bankers Association annual conference last week.
 That includes loans backed by the Federal Housing Administration, and other agencies.